KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

       + FullyQualifiedErrorId : InvokeMethodOnNull
 ```

-Whenever I see the phrase `You cannot call a method on a null-valued expression` then the first thing I do is look for places that I am calling a method on a variable without first checking it for `$null`.
+Whenever I see the phrase `You cannot call a method on a null-valued expression` then the first thing I do is look for is places that I am calling a method on a variable without first checking it for `$null`.

 # Checking for $null